aradford123/DNAC-AP-PnP/README.md

 ```

 It is possible to have a fixed template with no parameters
+This template needs to be created in the Cisco DNA Center (tools->template editor)
+Make sure you both save and commit it.

 ## AP Configuration file
 The AP, the template and parameters need to be stored in a csv.
 Some examples appear